 At Stan Hywet Hall & Gardens, we are proudly guided in our work every day by a mission that is passionately embraced and celebrated by staff, board and volunteers alike: To preserve and share our historic Estate and serve as a resource for educational, cultural and recreational enrichment.

 At the turn of the 20th century, the Industrial Revolution was transforming the very fabric of our nation, fueled by the genius and entrepreneurial spirit of innovators and visionaries like F.A.
 Seiberling.
 In 1898, he co-founded, with his brother, C.W., The Goodyear Tire & Rubber Company.
-F.A. and C.W. named the company for Charles Goodyear, and American self-taught chemist and the inventor who discovered the process for vulcanizing rubber, patenting his invention in 1844.
+F.A. and C.W. named the company for Charles Goodyear, an American self-taught chemist and the inventor who discovered the process for vulcanizing rubber, patenting his invention in 1844.

 Goodyear Tire & Rubber soon became the world’s largest rubber company and it wasn’t long before the city of Akron became the “Rubber Capital of the World.”
 As Goodyear was on the rise, F.A.
 Seiberling and his wife Gertrude needed more space for their family to gather and grow.
-The answer was Stan Hywet Hall and it was virtually the house that rubber built.

 Stan Hywet Beginnings